 Crucially, you’ll now be able to conduct this VSM on a continuous basis.
 And will be able to see at a glance, in the form of a chart of graph, why a particular project is being held up.
 Or why your portfolio didn’t generate the expected ROI during that last quarter.

-So you need to make use you’re using the right software solution.
+So you need to make sure you’re using the right software solution.
 Because all of that relies on you being able to manage and organize all of that data, so that they’re easy to read and can be instantly accessed.
-So you can see where you need to take action, and what you need to do.
+This will give you valuable insights into where you need to take action, and what you need to do.
 It’s all there on your dashboard.